Episode 330

 Totally.
 What?
 Caitlin would not go to Kansas City.

 How do you know that?
-You haven't been friends with her for a while?
+You haven't been friends with her for a while.
 So.

 But I know.
 Okay, just because.

-Sit down.
 No, I'm going to go, man.
+No, I'm done.

 I'm going to be silent.
 I just want to go.

 That's all.
-Amanda took a firm stance with investigators and ultimately chose to remain silent, which is of course her right.
+Amanda took a firm stance with investigators and ultimately chose to remain silent, which is, of course, her right.

 When they followed up with her house manager, the story she gave them seemed to check out.
 Amanda had signed in early that evening, but the alibi wasn't airtight.

 Nothing would have prevented her from slipping out unnoticed later that night.
-Once again, investigators were faced with two conflicting stories.
+Once again, investigators were faced with with two conflicting stories.

 Either Adam Brown had lied about Caitlin messaging and leaving with Amanda Mix,